 Norway was a single-country trip taken by Joelle with her husband in early 2020.
 The trip was some land time in Oslo and Bergen, then a 14-day Bergen to Kirkenes to Bergen traditional postal mail ferry route on Hurtigruten.
-The goal to seek the Northern Lights during the Norway winter.
-The Hurtigruten Ferry makes 32 stops at large cities to minuscule villages.
+The goal is to seek the Northern Lights during the Norway winter.
+The Hurtigruten Ferry makes 32 stops from large cities to tiny villages.
 A lot of research went into this trip by Joelle and Ryan, helping a bit as well.
 We had great resources within Hurtigruten but also found some great travel guides, which we note below.

 A passport to the most relevant, up-to-date advice on the highlights Norway has to offer and what hidden discoveries await you.
-Visit Oslo, Norway”s cultural capital, hike glacier-strewn high country, or hope to catch the elusive Northern Lights.
+Visit Oslo, Norway’ ‘s cultural capital, hike glacier-strewn high country, or hope to catch the elusive Northern Lights.
 Great photography and lots of details to aid in planning.
 Discover this travel guide here

 Full disclosure, we are huge Rick Steve’s fans; it will be rare to recommend one of his wonderful guides.
 Norway doesn’t have a dedicated full guide but this snapshot guide.
 Easier to carry and still full of good info.
 We love his travel style and perspective.
 His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
 The guides never disappoint.
 This book cut into our suitcase and was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.

 The ideal travel companion, full of insider advice on what to see and do, plus detailed itineraries and comprehensive maps for exploring this Nordic country.
 Everything you need to know is clearly laid out within color-coded chapters.
 With its dramatic coastline, unspoiled mountain ranges, and phenomenal fjords, Norway is home to some of Europe’s most spectacular landscapes in this beautifully illustrated guide.
 Find this guide here